 Point 5: Think about where you want to live your life and what excites you.
 And it’s ok if you don’t know yet.

 The above points all assume that you know what you want to do with your life (what industry, etc.).
-But many students don’t know that yet.
+But many people don’t know that yet.
 That’s ok.

-It’s ok to just try things and see how they feel.
+It’s ok just to try things and see how they feel.
 And a semester in China business is a totally reasonable thing to try (a semester in Bolivia is probably harder to justify).
-You’ll now pretty quickly how excited you are about it once on the ground.
+You’ll know pretty quickly how excited you are about it once on the ground.

 Also, keep in mind that enjoying life is a big part of why many of us are here.
 Asia is an exciting place to live.
 China is crazy fun.
 And the business here is fascinating.
 Don’t undervalue just having a fun life.

 At the end of their programs, a lot of my students ask about how they can work in both their home country and in Asia.
-They just like the lifestyle and want both.
-And that’s totally fine.
+They want both.
+And I am the same way.
 There are ways to do that.
 Be smart and clever about your career – but also live a life that excites you.

 A final point: China is a big deal.